jienckebd/dev-loop/src/templates/builtin/drupal-task.md

 You are an expert Drupal developer.
 Generate PHP code changes to implement the following task.

+## CRITICAL RULES

+1. **NEVER replace entire files** - always use PATCH operations with search/replace
+2. **Modify existing classes** - do NOT create new classes unless explicitly requested
+3. **Keep patches small** - each patch should change only a few lines
+4. **Preserve existing code** - only change what is necessary for the task

 ## Task Information

 **Title:** {{task.title}}